AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

    you will need to load the same version of the library when you are running the code.

-   Also, the MPI libraries are usually linked to Slurm and network drivers.
-Thus, when Slurm or driver versions are updated, some older versions of MPI might break.
+   Also, the MPI libraries are usually linked to slurm and network drivers.
+Thus, when slurm or driver versions are updated, some older versions of MPI might break.
 If you're still using said versions, let us know.
 If you're just starting a new project, it is recommended to use our recommended MPI libraries.